fitushar/multi-label-annotation-text-reports-body-CT/README.md

 Multi-Label Annotation of Chest Abdomen Pelvis Computed Tomography Text Reports Using Deep Learning, p. arXiv:2102.02959.
 ```
 ### Abstract

-To develop a high throughput multi-label annotator for body Computed Tomography (CT) reports that can be applied to a variety of diseases, organs, and cases.
-First, we used a dictionary approach to develop a rule-based algorithm (RBA) for extraction of disease labels from radiology text reports.
+**Purpose:** To develop high throughput multi-label annotatorsfor body (chest, abdomen, and pelvis) Computed Tomography (CT) reports that can be applied across a variety of abnormalities, organs, and disease states.

+**Approach:** We used a dictionary approach to develop rule-based algorithms (RBA) for extraction of disease labels from radiology text reports.
 We targeted three organ systems (lungs/pleura, liver/gallbladder, kidneys/ureters) with four diseases per system based on their prevalence in our dataset.
-To expand the algorithm beyond pre-defined keywords, an attention-guided recurrent neural network (RNN) was trained using the RBA-extracted labels to classify the reports as being positive for one or more diseases or normal for each organ system.
-Confounding effects on model performance were evaluated using random or pre-trained embedding as well as different sizes of training datasets.
+To expand the algorithms beyond pre-defined keywords attention-guided recurrent neural networks (RNN) were trained using the RBA-extracted labels to classify reports as being positive for one or more diseases or normal for each organ system.
+Confounding effects on model performance were evaluated using random initialization or pre-trained embedding as well as different sizes of training datasets.
 Performance was evaluated using the receiver operating characteristic (ROC) area under the curve (AUC) against **2,158** manually obtained labels.

-Our model extracted disease labels from **261,229** radiology reports of **112,50** unique subjects.
-Pre-trained models outperformed random embedding across all diseases.
+**Results:** Our models extracted disease labels from **261,229** radiology reports of **112,501** unique subjects.
+Pre-trained models outperformed random initialization across all diseases.
 As the training dataset size was reduced, performance was robust except for a few diseases with relatively small number of cases.
-Pre-trained Classification AUCs achieved **> 0.95** for all five disease outcomes across all three organ systems.
-Our label-extracting pipeline was able to encompass a variety of cases and diseases by generalizing beyond strict rules with exceptional accuracy.
-As a framework, this model can be easily adapted to enable automated labeling of hospital-scale medical data sets for training image-based disease classifiers.
+Pre-trained classification AUCs achieved **> 0.95** for all five disease outcomes across all three organ systems.

+**Conclusions:** Our label-extracting pipeline was able to encompass a variety of cases and diseases by generalizing beyond strict rules with exceptional accuracy.
+This method can be easily adapted to enable automated labeling of hospital-scale medical data sets for training image-based disease classifiers.

 # Study Overview

-This Study Containes main two parts:
+This Study Contains main two parts:

-* 1. Developed and Using RBA to  generate labels from radiology reports
+* 1. Developed and Used RBA to  generate labels from radiology reports.
 * 2. Using generated label data reained Deep learning model to classify radiology text.
 <img src="ReadMefigures/Overall_Workflow.png"  width="80%" height="80%">